tkerby/flipperzero-firmware-wPlugins/README.md

    - Use **WiFi Settings** to manage your network configurations.

 ## Known Issues
-1. **Asset Screen Delay**: Occasionally, the Asset Price screen may get stuck on "Loading Data" or take up to 30 seconds to display information.
+1. **Asset Screen Delay**: Occasionally, the Asset Price screen may get stuck on "Loading Data".
-   - **Solution**: Restart your Flipper Zero if this occurs.
+    - If it takes longer than 10 seconds, restart your Flipper Zero.